1z-z1/battery-notification2.0/README.md

 # battery-notification2.0
 A simple battery notification script

-This is an updated script to tell you that your laptop battery needs to be plugged in.
+This is an updated script to notify you that your laptop needs to be plugged in.

 From [version 1.0](https://github.com/enigmatic-system/battery-notification) I've added 3 levels of notifications...